 If you do not have a low cost health insurance plan through an employer, you may be able to find a group healthcare plan through a membership in an organization you belong to.
 The possibilities to investigate include memberships in clubs, alumni organizations, military organizations, teacher’s organizations and credit unions.

 A group health plan will often be cheaper than an individual health plan, but it is important to do direct comparisons of the various costs, inclulding premiums, co-pays, medical treatments and hospitalization.
-A local member agent in the Trusted Choice network, right in your area, can help you evaluate a range of plans and prices.
+A local member agent in our network, right in your area, can help you evaluate a range of plans and prices.

 - Ask about discounts in your current health plan.